-When a health professional bills for services that are either unnecessary or undelivered for the purpose of reimbursement then The False Claims Act is triggered.
+When a health professional bills for services that are either unnecessary or not delivered (and does so because they want to submit a bill to the insurance company) this triggers the False Claims Act.
 This act covers some of the most common healthcare fraud violations, including:

 Billing for unnecessary services

 The specific statutory language reads: “Whoever makes or presents to any person or officer in the civil, military, or naval service of the United States, or to any department or agency thereof, any claim upon or against the United States, or any department or agency thereof, knowing such claim to be false, fictitious, or fraudulent, shall be imprisoned not more than five years and shall be subject to a fine in the amount provided in this title.”

 It is important to note that the statement does not need to be made directly to the federal government to be prohibited under the False Claims Act.
 Submitting a false statement to a state agency or an insurance company that is later submitted to the government is sufficient to constitute a violation of the act.
 An example of a False Claims Act violation would be where a doctor orders lab tests that the patient does not actually need and bills Medicaid.
 Although medical discretion can make this kind of abuse difficult to detect, violations are severely penalized.

 The False Statements Act

 Similar to the False Claims Act, the False Statements Act applies to communications to the government containing false statements, representations, writings, or documents, or that falsify or cover up a material fact.
 Under this statute, this might apply where a healthcare provider submits a bill for a lab test that never occurred.
 The False Statements Act also applies when a healthcare provider claims a diagnosis of an illness the patient does not actually have.